skienzmatishun/rippreport/content/p/deal-with-the-devil/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Murray Bubba Lawrence Jr., a Black man in a white tank top, looks upward with a serious expression against a dark background
+summary: Continuing our coverage of this judicial scandal, former prosecutor David Whetstone traded immunity to manufacture a murder conviction.
+Sworn court testimony and timeline records show key authorities suppressed exculpatory evidence to protect their flawed theory.
+Read the brutal truth behind the state's unholy bargain.
 ---
 You have all heard the stories of wrongful convictions.
 People incarcerated for 10 years, 20 years and even more.
 Once you are convicted, your chances of reversing a verdict are slim.